-Aetna considers medicinal leech therapy experimental and investigational for treating cancer pain, epidermoid cysts (also called epidermal cysts or epidermal inclusion cysts), knee osteoarthritis, inadequate arterial supply or tissue ischemia, and for all other indications because of insufficient evidence of its safety and effectiveness.
+Aetna considers medicinal leech therapy experimental and investigational for treating cancer pain, epidermoid cysts (also called epidermal cysts or epidermal inclusion cysts), knee osteoarthritis, inadequate arterial supply or tissue ischemia, rheumatoid arthritis and other musculoskeletal diseases, and for all other indications because of insufficient evidence of its safety and effectiveness.

 Aetna considers medical maggots medically necessary for the debridement of any of the following non-healing necrotic skin and soft tissue wounds: